top of page

 EVERYTHING YOU NEED TO KNOW ABOUT THE MEDICARE AEP

 When it comes to the Annual Election Period or “AEP,” being on schedule is very important.
-For the 2023 plan year, the Medicare AEP began on October 15th and ran through December 7th.
-For those interested in taking on the coverage for Medicare Advantage, the enrollment time frame is available from January 1st to March 31st, 2023.
-This is the Medicare Advantage Open Enrollment, otherwise known as “MA OEP.”
+For the 2023 plan year, the Medicare AEP ran from October 15th through December 7th.
+For those interested in taking on Medicare Advantage coverage, the enrollment period is available from January 1st to March 31st, 2023.
+This is the Medicare Advantage Open Enrollment period, also known as “MA OEP.”
 It’s important to remember that this is available to those already enrolled in Medicare Advantage plans.
-This is also the time frame in which one can adjust from Medicare Advantage to the Original Medicare plan.
+This is also the timeframe during which one can switch from Medicare Advantage to Original Medicare.
 In addition, there is the option for those who are near the inception of their Medicare eligibility who can take advantage of the Initial Coverage Election Period, or “ICEP.”
-This time is designated for those who are newly eligible for Medicare to begin enrolling in the Medicare Advantage Plan for the first time.
+This time is designated for those newly eligible for Medicare to enroll in a Medicare Advantage Plan for the first time.
 This happens at a different time of year than the Medicare Advantage Open Enrollment (MA OEP).

-It’s important to identify when the right time is for you to enroll as there are very few exceptions that fall into the Special Election Period.
-These exceptions are limited to specific life events such as marriage or losing other health coverage elsewhere.
+It’s essential to identify when the right time is for you to enroll, as there are very few exceptions that fall into the Special Election Period.
+These exceptions apply only to specific life events, such as marriage or loss of other health coverage elsewhere.

-The principal criteria for determining eligibility for Medicare is age.
-In order to qualify you must be 65 years of age.
-If you are not yet 65 there are some specific conditions that would make you eligible like Lou Gehrig’s disease or End-Stage Renal Disease (ESRD).
+The principal criterion for determining Medicare eligibility is age.
+To qualify, you must be 65 years of age.
+If you are not yet 65, certain conditions may make you eligible, such as Lou Gehrig’s disease or End-Stage Renal Disease (ESRD).
 If you have one of these conditions or have additional questions about your eligibility, contact The Health Exchange Agency directly to discuss your specific options.
-Specified conditions are important to disclose in order to properly qualify an individual for coverage during an ongoing health concern.
+Specified conditions must be disclosed to properly qualify an individual for coverage during an ongoing health concern.

 Qualifying for Medicare may be simpler than you think.
-Once you reach the age of 65, you should consider a few other factors.
-It is crucial to have had at least 10 years of Medicare-covered Employment prior to enrolling, which equates to a minimum of 40 quarters of employment with Medicare tax contributions.
+Once you reach age 65, you should consider a few additional factors.
+It is crucial to have had at least 10 years of Medicare-covered Employment before enrolling, which equates to a minimum of 40 quarters of employment with Medicare tax contributions.
 Even if you or your spouse did not make these tax payments, you could still meet the eligibility requirements.
-There are other criteria that will ultimately determine your qualification.
+Other criteria will ultimately determine your qualification.

-In addition to the aforementioned criteria, another important qualifier is the citizenship or permanent residency status that you currently have.
-You must have either US Citizenship or Permanent Residency for a minimum of 5 years in order to move forward in your enrollment process.
+In addition to the aforementioned criteria, another vital qualifier is your current citizenship or permanent residency status.
+You must have either U.S. citizenship or Permanent Residency for at least 5 years to proceed with your enrollment.
 If this sounds like you, you’re ready to enroll.
-Taking the next step and signing up for Medicare may lead you to some new questions, be sure to gain clarity on questions you may have about the process.
+Taking the next step and signing up for Medicare may raise new questions.
+Be sure to clarify any questions you have about the process.

-While Medicare has three major criteria for the enrollment of its beneficiaries, it’s important to note that the individual circumstances of each person can make a difference in eligibility.
+While Medicare has three primary criteria for enrolling beneficiaries, individual circumstances can affect eligibility.
 If you’re unsure based on your current status, we have answers to your questions.
-While you may still be working part-time or full-time or carry insurance privately, Medicare still may be an important option for you to consider.
+While you may still be working part-time or full-time, or carrying private insurance, Medicare may still be an essential option to consider.
 The benefits of having a supplementary plan assist in ensuring that you don’t end up paying out of pocket for costs that could otherwise be covered.

 EVERYTHING YOU NEED TO KNOW ABOUT MEDICARE & THE 4 PARTS THAT MAKE UP MEDICARE